 About Our Gift Store

 Shop The World specializes in Unique Gifts from around the world.
 Fragrant Natural Incense that burns for 1 hour, Tibetan Singing Bowls, Sterling Silver Jewelry, Woven Tapestries, Batik Clothing and so much more.
-Our store is located in downtown Princeton New Jersey at #4 Spring Street and our online store offers nationwide shipping.
+Our store is located in downtown Princeton New Jersey at #4 Spring Street.

 We Support Fair Trade